evasera/evasera.github.io/_projects/network_card_game.md

 Players must manage their cards so that they can endure all the rounds, as the cards handed at the beginning of the game are all they are going to get.

 # Details #

 {: style="text-align: justify" }
 The game was developed in C++, making use of winsock2 to handle network communications, and the protocol used was TCP, as the team considered that a card game was slow-paced enough that the speed difference with UDP was not relevant.

 {: style="text-align: justify" }
-The game server hosts the Card database and sends it to the clients at the beginning of the game, increasing the time to start the game but ensuring that clients are all playing with the latest updates.
+The game server hosts the card database and sends it to the clients at the beginning of the game, increasing the time to start the game but ensuring that clients are all playing with the latest updates.

 {: style="text-align: justify" }
 All the game's logic is checked only in the server, which also acts as the referee, meaning that the client-side does only have the UI and the input detection.

-- platform: PC
+- Platform: Windows
 - Language: C++, MySQL
 - Libraries used: sfml, imgi, sqlite, and winsock2.h